haiaty/neverstoplearning-php/Learn/Language/anonymous-functions-closures.md

 Anonymous functions, also known as closures, allow the creation of functions which have **no specified name**.
 Because the function has no name, you can’t call it like a regular function.
 Instead you must either assign it to a variable ([Example](#example-3)) (PHP **automatically converts such expressions into instances of the Closure internal class**) or pass it to another function as an argument ([Example](#example-2)).

+Closures become useful when some piece of logic needs to be performed in a limited scope but retain the ability to interact with the environment external to that scope.
+They can be used as throw away bits of functionality that don’t pollute the global namespace and are good to use as part of a callback. they are useful for one offs or where it doesn’t make sense to define a function.
+They are also useful when using PHP functions that accept a callback function like array_map, array_filter, array_reduce or array_walk.

 Anonymous functions are implemented using the [Closure class](http://www.php.net//manual/en/class.closure.php).

 Closures can also accept **regular arguments** ([Example](#example-1)).